vialab/WiktionaryViz/README.md

 	- Set `ALLOWED_ORIGINS=https://vialab.github.io` and restart backend.

 - No data or 404 for entries:
-	- Ensure `backend/data/wiktionary_data.jsonl` exists and allow time for index build on first run.
+	- If running locally without Docker, ensure `backend/data/wiktionary_data.jsonl` exists.
+In Docker, allow time for download and index build on first run.

 ## Contributing